JetBoom/zombiesurvival/readme.txt

 with the option which they can choose to stay as a bandit (which can help or kill humans) or change back into a human.

-Current Version - Stable 4 "The Translation System V2" - https://github.com/MrCraigTunstall/zombiesurvival/releases
+Current Version - Stable 5 "Beats System" - https://github.com/MrCraigTunstall/zombiesurvival/releases
 Here is the current list of updates, fixes and additional features:

 - Basic Redeem System.